What is the Bot Framework SDK?

 APPLIES TO: SDK v4

-Microsoft Bot Framework and Azure Bot Service are a collection of libraries, tools, and services that let you build, test, deploy, and manage intelligent bots.
+Microsoft Bot Framework and Azure AI Bot Service are a collection of libraries, tools, and services that let you build, test, deploy, and manage intelligent bots.
 The Bot Framework includes a modular and extensible SDK for building bots and connecting to AI services.
 With this framework, developers can create bots that use speech, understand natural language, answer questions, and more.

 For a list of Microsoft products and services for building bots, who they support, and a brief description of each, see Choose the right chatbot solution for your use case.